 - Slate tiles

-While solar panels can be safely and effectively installed on all of the above roof materials, the exact installation processes may differ.
+While solar panels can usually be safely and effectively installed on all of the above roof materials, the exact installation processes may differ.
 As such, there is no “best” roof for solar – panels can go on just about any roof material.
 Below, we’ll look at each of the various roof materials and how installers secure solar panels to each.

 Installing solar panels on tile and shingle roofs